VegardFalmaar/QEDFT-Quantum-Rabi-Code/README.md

 inequalities of the paper.
 They are set up using `pytest`, and every equation proposition is tested with a combination of different parameters.

+The tests pass with the current value of the tolerance only when the `gtol` is reduced to `1e-6` in the minimization of the Legendre transform in `dft.py` in `qmodel`.

 To run the tests in all files whole name start with `test_`, simply run
 ```sh
 pytest